SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 ## Add Zones to Theme Files
-Once you have the atb.liquid and atb-render.liquid files installed in your theme, you may begin adding zones to your theme template files.
-Page, article, product, and collection templates are eligible for zones.
+Once you have the atb.liquid and atb-render.liquid files installed in your theme, begin adding zones to your theme templates.
+Page, article, product, and collection templates are all eligible for zones.

 1. Choose a template file.  (eg. product.liquid)
-2. Each zone is given a name such as *First-Area*.
+2. Select a name for your zone such as *First-Area*.
 Zone names may contain only letters, numbers, and dashes.
-3. Insert the following code in your template file where you would like your custom content: `{% include 'atb' zone:"First-Area"%}`
+3. Insert the following code in your template file where you would like your zone: `{% include 'atb' zone:"First-Area"%}`

 ## Create Your Own Section Templates